hyperledger/besu-docs/docs/Tutorials/Quickstarts/Azure-Private-Network-Quickstart.md

-description: Pantheon private network quickstart on Azure tutorial
+description: Hyperledger Besu private network quickstart on Azure tutorial
 <!--- END of page meta data -->

 # Azure Private Network Quickstart Tutorial

-This tutorial describes how to use the [Pantheon quickstart](https://github.com/PegaSysEng/pantheon-quickstart) to run a private network of Pantheon nodes in a Docker container in a Linux Virtual machine hosted on Microsoft Azure.
+This tutorial describes how to use the [Hyperledger Besu quickstart](https://github.com/PegaSysEng/besu-quickstart) to run a private network of Besu nodes in a Docker container in a Linux Virtual machine hosted on Microsoft Azure.

 ## Duration